feediron/ttrss_plugin-feediron/README.md

 ### xpath
 The **xpath** value is the actual Xpath-element to fetch from the linked page.
 Omit the leading `//` - they will get prepended automatically.
+Every xpath can also be an object consisting of an `xpath` element and an `index` element.
+So you can get the third div by specify: `{ "xpath":"div", "index":3 }`.

 There is an additional option **cleanup** available.
 Its an array of Xpath-elements (relative to the fetched node) to remove from the fetched node.
 Omit the leading `//` - they will get prepended automatically.

+You can also specify multiple xpaths, they are evaluated in the order they are given in the array.
+They are simply put together. if you specify a `join_element` this is placed between the elements.
+There are also `start_element` and `end_element` which are prepended to the concatenated parts.

 ### split
 The **steps** value is an array of actions performed in the given order.
 If **after** is given the content will be split using the value and the second half is used, if **before** the first half is used. preg_split is used for this action.